Marshal-AM/DeepShare/README.md

 ### Using Media Available from the Platform

-1. Visit the DeepShare marketplace.
+1. Visit the DeepShare marketplace - [Click Here](https://deepshare-frontend.vercel.app/marketplace).

 2. Select the asset you want to use.